philcon93/culture-survey-results/README.md

 ## Functionality

 - Two routes that loads in data from third party api
-- Going to an incorrect route will display an error page prompting users to go back to the main survey listing page.
+- Going to an incorrect route will display an error page prompting users to go back to the main survey page.
 - User can search the surveys to narrow their results.
 - User can sort by 'Response Rate' and 'Average Response' to see the results in ascending or desceding order.